oslokommune/okctl/userdocs/src/getting-started/application-addons.md

 The secret and the configmap will be placed in the Kubernetes namespace defined in the cluster declaration when provisioning the database server.

-### DNS Policy

-In Kubernetes, it is possible to define a [DNS Policy](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy) for a pod.
-For a Pod to be able to connect to the Postgres database it needs permissions via an attached security group, but also need to be able to resolve the PGHOST.
-To resolve the PGHOST, it might be necessary to set the `dnsPolicy` of the pod to `Default`, which means that the Pod inherits the node's DNS policy.

 ### Forwarding traffic to the database from a local machine

 If you want to attach to the database from intellij or some other IDE, you can do so by setting up a port forwarder, you can do so with the following command: